briandfoy/briandfoy.github.io/_drafts/2019-08-23-sunsetting-perl-s-vars-pragma.md

 * Pre-declare the variable with `vars`
 * Declare (and perhaps initialize) the variable with `our`

-Lexical variables was a major addition to Perl 5.0.
+Lexical variables were a major addition to Perl 5.0.
 Before that, we only had package variables.
 Everything was global as long as you knew the package it was in.
 This was back in the day when the package separator was still `'`.

 `our` was added later, in v5.006, as a complement to `my`.
 Since we had a way to declare lexicals, Perl added a way to declare packages too.